 The fillings of Panini have no limitation—you can use your imagination to create a stuffing.
 You may use turkey, chicken, ham, or beef splashed with cheese, tomatoes, spinach, and avocadoes.
 Panini lovers also use chocolate, noodles, macaroni, and marshmallows to add their unique touch to their beloved cuisine.

-Below is the step-by-step procedure to make the perfect Panini sandwich:
+Below is the step-by-step procedure to make the perfect Panini: